root39293/wordpress-auto-blog/readme.md

 ## Usage

-1. Login
-   - When the program is executed, a login dialog will be displayed.
-   - Enter your username and password to perform the login.
-Currently, "root" and "password@" are accepted as valid login credentials for the example.
+1. **Login**: When the program is executed, a login dialog will be displayed.
+Enter your username and password to log in.
+Currently, the example accepts "root" as the username and "password@" as the password.

-2. Enter Topics
-   - Enter the topics for which you want to generate blog posts in the "Topic" field.
+2. **Enter Topics**: Enter the topics for which you want to generate blog posts in the "Topic" field.
 Separate multiple topics with commas.
 Example: Topic 1, Topic 2, Topic 3

-3. Enter API Key
-   - Enter your OpenAI API key in the "API Key" field.
+3. **Enter API Key**: Enter your OpenAI API key in the "API Key" field.
 This key is required to use the OpenAI GPT-3.5 model.

-4. Enter WordPress Account Information
-   - Enter your WordPress username and password in the "WordPress Username" and "WordPress Password" fields, respectively.
+4. **Enter WordPress Account Information**: Enter your WordPress username and password in the "WordPress Username" and "WordPress Password" fields, respectively.
 This information is used to publish the posts.

-5. Enter WordPress URL
-   - Enter the URL of your WordPress site in the "WordPress URL" field.
+5. **Enter WordPress URL**: Enter the URL of your WordPress site in the "WordPress URL" field.
 The URL should not end with a '/'.

-6. Select Number of Postings
-   - Use the "Number of Posting" spin box to select the number of posts you want to publish.
+6. **Select Number of Postings**: Use the "Number of Posting" spin box to select the number of posts you want to publish.
 The default value is 2.

-7. Enable Auto Posting (Optional)
-   - Check the "Enable Auto Posting" checkbox and set the auto posting interval to automatically publish posts at regular intervals.
+7. **Enable Auto Posting (Optional)**: Check the "Enable Auto Posting" checkbox and set the auto posting interval to automatically publish posts at regular intervals.
-   - If the "Enable Auto Posting" checkbox is not checked, the posts will be published manually when the "Run" button is clicked.

-8. Execution
-   - Click the "Run" button to start the process of generating and publishing the posts.
+8. **Execution**: Click the "Run" button to start the process of generating and publishing the posts.

 ## Notes